mglodack/docs/source/articles/databases-and-queues/elasticsearch.html.markdown

 # ElasticSearch

-Elasticsearch **0.90.5** runs on the default port and doesn't require any credentials
+Elasticsearch **0.90.5** runs on the default port and doesn't require any credentials.